JenukGilesIIT/Group4EdgeAI/README.md

 Custom_Object_Detection_using_YOLOv5.ipynb contains the training script for the model.
-Used yolov5 inference.ipynb contains the script used for inferencing.
+Used yolov5 inference.ipynb contains the script used for inferencing. model_data is for tracking ans it is NOT the weights for the custom Yolov5 model

 The models can not be uploaded due to the upload size limit constraints